pearcej/pearcej.github.io/csc493/r0-project.md

-## CSC 493: Project Concept Proposal
+## CSC 493: R0: Project Concept Proposal

 As you know from the course title, this course is a project-based course.
+It will be a project that you develop as a solo developer using Agile methods.
 You may already have a definite idea of what you would like to do for your project or you may not.

-Even if you already have an idea of what you want to do, the design specifications can still be challenging.
+Either is fine...
+The instructor has multiple ideas of possible projects that are at the appropriate level even if you do not.

+The **Project Concept Proposal** is typically used to make a case for a project and it is frequently the first document to be created in the software development life cycle.

 The first project milestone requirement is that your project concept be approved by the instructor and that the project is likely to involves work